 Checks if the vertices of the part are distinguishable by their orientation flags.
 A valid edge should have one FORWARD vertex and one REVERSED vertex to properly signify its topological extremities.
-As a result of some poorly implemented modeling operators, this rule may appear to be violated.
+As a result of some poorly implemented modeling operators or lossy data exchange, this rule may appear to be violated.

 The edges should be oriented so that their owning contour is traversed in a determined order (clockwise or counterclockwise).

 The wire should be oriented so that the material of its owning face is either enclosed (for the outer wires) or lies outside (for holes).

-The faces of a solid model should be oriented so that to point outwards the bounded volume.
+The faces of a solid model should be oriented so as to point outwards of the bounded volume.
 This requirement is relaxed for surface modeling (shells).